• Skip to primary navigation

 Visit Hinton – The Gateway to the Rockies

 The town of Hinton is known as the “Gateway to the Rockies”.
 Closer to Jasper, Hinton has a must-see 3km “Beaver Boardwalk” around Maxwell Lake.
 It is the world’s largest freshwater boardwalk and a great way to see Beavers!
-There is also an iconic restaurant called The Old Grind and offers delicious food, vegetarian and vegan-friendly.
+There is also an iconic restaurant called The Old Grind which offers delicious food, including vegetarian and vegan-friendly options.

 Take a Soak in the Miette Hot Springs

-Before arriving to Jasper rest those weary muscles with a dip into the Miette Hot Springs.
+Before arriving in Jasper, rest those weary muscles with a dip into the Miette Hot Springs.
 Relax and breathe in the crisp mountain air.

 Miette Hot Springs on a bright blue day